-- INTERNAL AND EXTERNAL FACTORS - INTERNALITY: Factors that are under the control of an operator, and directly affects the commercial (including economic) viability of a project. - EXTERNALITY: "The cost or benefit that affects a party who did not choose to incur that cost or benefit."
-(Wikipedia) - Greatly simplified table:
+- The implementation of a project depends on many factors.
+The factors that govern assignment to UNFC Classes, Categories and Sub-Categories are described as Contingencies - Historically, resource classification has considered only those factors that have an immediate effect on the extraction activities - the INTERNALITIES: - Factors that are under the control of an operator, and directly affect the commercial (including economic) viability of a project. - Increasing emphasis on broader factors, the social and environmental impacts - the EXTERNALITIES: - The cost or benefit that affects a party who did not choose to incur that cost or benefit.
+(Wikipedia)